-Advice & Resources
+Help & Resources

 Whether you’re concerned about your own mental well-being or that of someone else, knowing how to help, what to say and who to contact could sometimes be the difference between life and death.
-This following resource centre has been designed to provide with the most up to date and relevant information and support, based on your specific needs.
+Our resource centre has been designed to provide with the most up to date and relevant information and support, based on your specific needs.

 Understanding that you are not alone and that others are experiencing the same level of anxiety, distress, suicidal thoughts or bereavement is vitally important.

 Feeling that no one could possibly understand what you’re going through, can lead to even deeper feelings of anxiety and depression and possibly worse.